simeonkr/HaGL/README.md

 HaGL (Haskell-embedded OpenGL, pronounced "haggle") aims to provide a simple, elegant, and composable way to create lightweight OpenGL visualizations in Haskell.

-By unifying the different types of numerical computations that comprise an OpenGL program — whether intended to run on the CPU or as a shader program on the GPU — into a high-level language consisting of pure, composable primitives, HaGL makes it easy to experiment with and prototype visual graphical demos in a modular way.
+By unifying vertex, pixel, and uniform processing into a single high-level language consisting of pure, composable primitives, HaGL makes it easy to experiment with and prototype visual graphical demos in a modular way.

-Since the numerical functions provided by HaGL are highly consistent with those comprising GLSL, writing a HaGL program can be intuitively similar to writing a shader.
-Nonetheless, a HaGL program can easily specify not just a single shader but an entire application, while at the same time making explicit where its constituent parts are computed through the use of Haskell's expressive type system.
+Since the numerical functions provided by HaGL aim to be consistent with GLSL's, writing a HaGL program can be intuitively similar to writing a shader.
+Nonetheless, a HaGL program can easily specify not just a single shader but all the major operations comprising an OpenGL application, while making use of Haskell's expressive type system to make the nature of each operation explicit.

 ## Installation